alex-wap/typing-dojo/README.md

 Typing Dojo is a typing game that lets you race against other users in real time (using web sockets).

-## Technology Used:
+## Technologies Used:

-JavaScript, MongoDB, Express.js, AngularJS, Node.js, Socket.io, Materialize, AWS EC2, Git, HTML, CSS
+JavaScript, MongoDB, Express.js, AngularJS, Node.js, Socket.IO, Materialize, AWS EC2, Git, HTML, CSS

 ### To Do